torquebox/torquebox.org/news/2011-05-21-torquebox-arbitrary-update.md

 so you don't have to wait for several Ruby runtime pools to boot up sequentially.

-It means you can run you application (for some values of "application") in under 100MB.
+It means you can run you application (for some values of "run" and "application") in under 100MB of RAM.
 It means the distribution is now under 100MB.

-The team has worked awesomely in the past week, and as of today, all of our integration tests from TorqueBox 1.0 pass on the new [AS7-based TorqueBox 2.0 branch][as7branch] in Ruby 1.8 mode.
+The team has worked awesomely over the past two weeks, and as of today, all of our integration tests from TorqueBox 1.0 pass on the new [AS7-based TorqueBox 2.0 branch][as7branch] in Ruby 1.8 and 1.9 modes.
 We've still got some more to do, but we definitely hope to start producing incremental builds and releases in short order, for you fearless early-adopter types.
 Yeah, **you**.